nodejs/node-v0.x-archive/doc/api/tls.markdown

 are both specified, the `NODE_LEGACY_CIPHER_LIST` setting will take precedence.

 The `--cipher-list` and `--enable-legacy-cipher-list` command line options will override the environment variables.
-If both happened to be specified, the right-most (second one specified) will take precedence.
+If both happen to be specified, the right-most (second one specified) will take precedence.
 For instance, in the
 example: